uwaiseibna2/GAP/README.md

 # Citing GAP

-If you use GAP, please cite Islam UI, Campelo dos Santos AL, Kanjilal R, and Assis R. Learning genotype-phenotype associations from gaps in multi-species sequence alignments, under review (2024).
+If you use GAP, please cite Islam UI, Campelo dos Santos AL, Kanjilal R, and Assis R. Learning genotype-phenotype associations from gaps in multi-species sequence alignments, Briefings in Bioinformatics, 2025.

 # Getting Started